azoff/svelte-snowpack-starter/README.md

 Package includes:

 - [svelte]: Instead of React.
 I like writing less code.
-- [snowpack]: Because webpack is dog slow.
+- [snowpack]: Webpack is dog slow.
 ES Modules are already here.
 - [flexboxgrid]: Tried and true grid system based off of flexbox.
+- [normalize]: I prefer my diversity in the workplace, not my browswer.

 ## TODO